INTRAVENOUS (IV) INFUSIONS ARE PROHIBITED IN THE UFC

 - Clinical investigations to diagnose medical conditions, such as medical imaging, may also require IV administration of non-prohibited medicine, which is permitted.

-- When received in our out-of-competition and it is determined to be medically-justified and within the standard of care by a licensed physician and administered by a licensed medical professional.
+- When legitimately received (in or out-of-competition) and determined to be medically justified and within the standard of care by a licensed physician and administered by a licensed medical professional.

 WHAT KINDS OF IVS ARE PROHIBITED?